gusztavvargadr/workstations/README.md

 ```
 [Source][ComponentsOSYaml]

 This shows that the custom [OS cookbook][ComponentsOSCookbook] will be used for provisioning, and the specified values, in this case, `en-US` for all the locales and `UTC` for the timezone will be set.
-The cookbooks provide [complete samples][ComponentsOSSamples] for the scenarios they support so you can select the options you need.
+The cookbooks provide [complete samples][ComponentsOSSamples] for the scenarios they support so you can define only the options you need.

 YAML files are processed as ERB-templates first, so for example you can dynamically set the host's timezone for the guest: